YoriTano/Linux-file-permissions/README.md

 Welcome to the Practice Linux File Permissions repository!
 This is a show of my own practice of using read, write, and execute permissions in linux

-## What are File Permissions?

-In Linux and Unix-like operating systems, file permissions determine who can read, write, and execute files and directories.
-Understanding and managing file permissions is crucial for maintaining security and controlling access to sensitive data.

 ## Basic File Permissions
 - **Owner**: The user who owns the file.